 The report includes findings and recommendations for government, industry, and public action that would mitigate or eliminate those noise sources that pose a threat to public health and welfare.
 Implementing the recommendations in the report would result in reduction of the noise levels to which Americans are exposed and would improve the ability of American industry to compete in world markets where increasing attention is being paid to noise emissions.

-The TQA Working Group held a series of five workshops from 2012 through 2016 to address specific areas of noise control.
+The TQA Working Group held a series of follow-on workshops from 2012 through 2019 to address specific areas of noise control.

-INCE-USA is proud to host the Proceedings of the Workshops on Technology for a Quieter America.
+INCE-USA is proud to host the Final Reports of the Workshops on Technology for a Quieter America.

 In December, 1980, the U.S. Environmental Protection Agency (EPA) issued a federal regulation on the noise emissions of motorcycles under the authority of the Noise Control Act of 1972.
 Although EPA’s Office of Noise Abatement and Control (ONAC) was defunded in 1981, the regulation is still part of the Code of Federal Regulations (40 CFR 205).
 After 32 years of experience with the regulation, there is general agreement that it has not accomplished its intended goal of reducing motorcycle noise emissions.